5 New Year’s Resolutions for Teachers

 1. Take Care of Yourself

 We hear this over and over but it’s true.
 Teaching is stressful.
 If you want to continue being a great teacher for many years to come, you have to take care of yourself.
 Get plenty of sleep.
 Drink lots of water.
+Feed yourself with the right food like those protein bars, for instance.
 Don’t skip the trip to the gym.
 Taking care of yourself is critically important for you and your students.
 (And if you stop giving homework to your students, you’ll have less homework, too, which means more time for you.
 Bonus!)

 Cheers to a fabulous 2019!